simonom/PyCHAM/README.md

 		therefore, the semicolon in Cinfl is used to distiniguish the influxes of different components

-voli = index of components with vapour pressures stated in volP variable below
+vol_Comp = names of components with vapour pressures to be manually assigned from volP,
-		(multiple indices allowed,
+		names must correspond to those in the chemical scheme file and if more than one, separated by commas.
+Can be left empty, which is the default.

-		can be absolute or relative (if relative, please consider whether water or seed material will be included in components))
+volP = vapour pressures (Pa) of components with names given in vol_Comp variable above,

-volP = vapour pressures (Pa) of components with indices given in voli variable above
+		where one vapour pressure must be stated for each component named in vol_Comp

 act_wi = index of components with activity coefficients for the wall stated in act_w
 		variable below (multiple indices allowed,